 Transportation is notoriously expensive in London.
 Take the tube or a taxi at least once, for the experience and the picture.
 Locals travel by bus or by foot.
-The bus map can be a little confusing, but it is reliable and it's much cheaper.
-You'll be an expert by the end of your trip, which will give you a better excuse to come back again.
+The bus map can be a little confusing, but it is reliable and much cheaper.
+You'll be an expert by the end of your trip, which will give you a better excuse to come back again!

 They aren't kidding when they say "foggy Londontown."
 There's always a threat of rain, which is something that bonds the English together in solidarity.
 Even in the summer, you should carry an umbrella or light jacket.
 One idea?
 Plan your visit around a classic London event (like the Oxford Cambridge Boat Race down the Thames, or seeing the Christmas lights at Harrod's).

-Best time to visitThe weather is foggy with a chance of rain year-round, but in the spring, the parks are green and in bloom, while in the fall and winter, accommodation prices will be lower.
+- The weather is foggy with a chance of rain year-round.
+In the spring, the parks are green and in bloom.
+In the fall and winter, hotel prices tend to be lower.